People

 Nazelie Doghramadjian

-Nazelie Doghramadjian is a doctoral student in the School of Information at the University of Michigan.
+Nazelie Doghramadjian is a PhD candidate in the School of Information at the University of Michigan.
 She holds a B.A. in Humanities from Villanova University.
 Before starting graduate school, Nazelie worked for a variety of non-profit organizations including Data & Society Research Institute, Maine Writers & Publishers Alliance, and A Better Tech NYU.
-Her research is currently focused on archival silences and personal recordkeeping practices, specifically in the Armenian community in metro-Detroit.
+Her research is currently focused on personal recordkeeping practices of Armenian women in metro-Detroit.

 Lizhou "Leo" Fan